Confessions Of A Former Apple Hater

-Let me get one thing very clear from the very outset:
+Let me make one thing very clear:

-I am not now, nor have I ever been, an Apple fanboy.
+I am not an Apple fanboy.

 I was, admittedly, one of those folks that bashed the company for making so many of its products too similar in nature and functionality for my preferences.